 French works were copied and circulated in the north in the noble courts in Lombardy, but also among notaries, bankers, and merchants working throughout Italy and in France.
-Manuscript sources are valuable as witnesses for individual texts, but also when multiple texts are brought together in one manuscript.
+Manuscript sources are valuable as witnesses for individual texts as well as how these texts were brought together and compiled for their readers.
 Analyzing the collection of texts in one manuscript can offer further information about the role that French language texts played for speakers of Italian.
-A large concentration of French texts of Italian origin can be found at the Bibliotheque Nationale in Paris and the Biblioteca Marciana in Venice, some of which are referenced on this site.

 Works in Occitan also enjoyed a great popularity on Italian soil, both in the north and under the auspices of the Angevin courts of the south.
 However, the propagation of Occitan texts in Italy did not endure much beyond the thirteenth century, and the corpus of original Occitan works written in Italy or by Italians is more restricted than that of the lingua d'Oil or the artificial literary form now called Franco-Italian.